-My name is Richard William Nelson, author of the book Darwin, Then and Now, The Most Amazing Story in the History of Science.
+Richard William Nelson, author of Darwin, Then and Now, the Most Amazing Story in the History of Science

-Later, as a clinical pharmacologist at Cedars-Sinai Medical Center, continued as an adjunct professor for over ten years in applied clinical pharmacology and hospital management.
+After the USC fellowship, practiced as a clinical pharmacologist at Cedars-Sinai Medical Center while continuing as an adjunct professor for the next ten years in applied clinical pharmacology and hospital management.

 Papers, articles, and letters have been published in the following journals: New England Journal of Medicne, Journal of Investigative Medicine.
 Clinical Chemistry and American Journal of Health-Systemtal Pharmacy.
 International Pharmacopsychiatry, Archive of Disease in Childhood, and American Federation for Clinical Research.

-Trends in clinical pharmacology often parallels emerging new biological discoveries.
-Following emerging biological discoveries created an even greater interest in the escalating evolution debate.
-Trending these discoveries eventually lead me to development of a series of presentations on the evidence for evolution targeted to the high school, college, and university students.
-The interest generated from these presentations eventually became the driving motivation to write the book entitled Darwin Then and Now.
+Since trends in clinical pharmacology often parallels emerging new biological discoveries, following emerging biological discoveries created an even greater interest in examining the claims of the evolution industry.
+These discoveries eventually lead to the development of a series of presentations on the evidence for evolution targeted to the high school, college, and university students.
+Interest from these presentations became the driving motivation to write the book entitled Darwin Then and Now.

-Darwin Then and Now presents the history of evolution with a time-line of discoveries, people, and ideas.
+Darwin Then and Now presents the history of evolution using the time-line of discoveries, people, and ideas as a foundation.
 With over a century of unprecedented biological research since the publication of The Origin of Species, now is the time to reflect on the scientific evidence of evolution.
-This blog is a forum for focusing on one of today’s hottest and contentious topics – evolution.
+The purpose of this website is to develop a forum for focusing on one of today’s hottest and contentious topics – evolution.

-Cycling – mountain and road – is on my early morning schedule, usually at least 6 times a week: ususally chalking-up more than 4,000 miles a year.
+Cycling and running early is my early morning schedule, usually 6 times a week: usually chalking-up more than 4,000 miles a year.